davidgohel/officer/README.md

 The package provides functions to add R outputs into a Word document:

 -   images: produce your plot in png or emf files and add them into the document, as a whole paragraph or inside a paragraph.
 -   tables: add data.frames as tables, format is defined by the associated Word table style.
 -   text: add text as paragraphs or inside an existing paragraph, format is defined by the associated Word paragraph and text styles.
 -   field codes: add Word field codes inside paragraphs.
 Field codes is an old feature of MS Word to create calculated elements such as tables of contents, automatic numbering and hyperlinks.

-In a Word document, one can use cursor functions to reach the beginning or end of a document, or a particular paragraph containing a given text.
-This *cursor* concept has been implemented to make the post processing of files easier.

 File generation is performed with the `print` function.